Up to 20% of couples can have problems conceiving.

 The natural fertility of a couple – females respectively – inevitably has a direct effect on the ability to conceive.

-The likelihood of falling pregnant is primarily dependant on the ages of the oocytes (immature ova or egg cells in females), and not necessarily on the endocrine function of the ovaries.
+The likelihood of falling pregnant is primarily dependent on the ages of the oocytes (immature ova or egg cells in females), and not necessarily on the endocrine function of the ovaries.

 Male fertility may also decrease with advanced age, due to a decline of sperm quality and testosterone (primary male sex hormone) concentrations in the blood.